 Kaniksu Land Trust offer a number of educational opportunities to our community.
 KLT partners with local schools to provide in-school outdoor education, as well as offering after-school programming.
 Our Outdoor Educational Specialist Dave Kretzschmar and Conservation Specialist Regan Plumb spend one Friday each month working with students in Clark Fork Jr/Sr High School’s Outdoor Track as well as working with elementary schools to get kids learning in the outdoors.

 Our WildCrafting after-school program will return in the fall of 2018.
 WildCrafting offers students a chance to learn to work with their hands on a variety of diverse projects.
 The program takes place at the WinterRidge Educational Building.
-The cost is $25 per four-week session.
+The cost is $35 for a five-week session.

 In the words of one 7 year-old camper: ““Camp Kaniksu was so much fun, I can’t wait to go again next summer.
 The things I liked most about the camp is exploring, seeing animals like deer, and meeting friends.
 Dave taught me to make a floor mat and head band out of bamboo and that you can eat cat tales”